michael545/euphemia/docs/README.md

 # EUPHEMIA Study Guide - Documentation

-This dir contains documentation and explanatory materials related to the EUPHEMIA algorithm and European electricity markets.
+Docs, Books and other explanatory materials related to the EUPHEMIA algorithm and European electricity markets.